brunoarine/whalesniffer/README.md

 The Otsu method for calculating the threshold, as mentioned, assumes that the image contains two classes of pixels, whose histogram takes the form of a bimodal distribution.
 The algorithm performs an exhaustive search so that the intraclass variance is minimized, that is, the weighted sum of the variances of the two classes (OTSU, 1979).

 However, Otsu's method is incompatible with specific images whose histograms are multimodal distributions.
-That happens because of the presence of four distinct elements in the image: the water, the whale, the shadows, and the reflections that could not be removed in the pre-processing, either because the pixel values ​​are very close to those of the whale, either because the size of the impurities in the photo is larger than the mask used to filter them.
+That happens because of the presence of four distinct elements in the image: the water, the whale, the shadows, and the reflections that could not be removed in the pre-processing, either because the pixel values are very close to those of the whale, either because the size of the impurities in the photo is larger than the mask used to filter them.

 This problem can be overcome by generalizing the Otsu method to more than one threshold, known as the Multilevel Otsu Method.
 Liu and Yu (2009) showed that the multilevel Otsu method is fully compatible with clustering methods, some of which are more efficient from a computational point of view.
 Therefore, instead of the Otsu method, the segmentation of the channel was done using a Gaussian mixture model.
 This is a probabilistic model, which assumes that the data distribution is formed by mixing a finite number of Gaussian distributions of unknown parameters.
-Since the histogram of the pixel values ​​of each main element of the image should follow approximately a normal distribution, the Gaussian mixture model seemed to be more appropriate than other clustering methods, such as the k-means method, for example, which assumes that the calculated sections have equivalent dimensions.
+Since the histogram of the pixel values of each main element of the image should follow approximately a normal distribution, the Gaussian mixture model seemed to be more appropriate than other clustering methods, such as the k-means method, for example, which assumes that the calculated sections have equivalent dimensions.

 <p align="center">
 <img src="./docs/img/gaussian_histo.png">